-Using this framework, a comparison of programs is illustrated in table 3.
-Numeric values have been allocated for the likelihood of the competence element to be facilitated or enhanced by the respective program.
+Numeric values in table 3 have been allocated for the likelihood of the competence element to be facilitated or enhanced by the respective program.
 At this stage of the author's research, there is no empirical basis for the allocation of these values and they are based on personal judgement by the author.